top of page

 You have the right to question a diagnosis, explore safer treatments, and seek expert input.
 Empower yourself with that knowledge.

-Step 2: Choose the Right Hospital or Specialist
+Step 2: Choose the Right Specialist

 • Dana-Farber – Pediatric and rare cancers